cbetta/dokkufy/README.md

   plugin:uninstall  uninstalls a plugin on the server app               adds a dokku remote for a server to an app app:clear         removes a dokku remote for a server for an app

-dokku <command>     runs dokku commands on the server attached to this app
 ```

 ### dokkufy server